A copy of the Association's bylaws are also available for download by OACUSA members in OACUSA Central.

 17.1 The Annual General Meeting shall be held during the Spring Annual Conference of the Association.

-17.2 In the event that the Spring Conference is not held the Annual General Meeting shall be held in the spring.
+17.2 In the event that the Spring Conference is not held, the Annual General Meeting shall occur at a date and time proposed by the Executive, but no later than November of the same year.